Why are bees attracted to security cameras

 Bees are naturally attracted to infrared light, which is emitted by security cameras and other electronic devices.
 Infrared light is invisible to the human eye but bees can see it.
 Bees use infrared light to navigate and communicate with each other.
 When they see a source of infrared light, such as a security camera, they may mistake it for sunlight or a flower and approach it out of curiosity.

-See also How to make alfred security camera landscape
+See also How fast internet for 5mp security camera system

 How bees perceive infrared light: Bees have specialized photoreceptors in their eyes that allow them to detect infrared light.
 This helps them find sources of heat, such as the sun or other bees in a hive.
 When bees see infrared light, it triggers a response in their brains that makes them think they have found a food source.